 First, observe that the harness is not adjustable in this model.
 But the suspension in this back is something new for Kelty.
 To the best of my knowledge, this is the first Kelty’s pack with the suspended back panel, which is tensioned by a peripheral steel frame.

 The suspended mesh design is nothing new in general.
 It is used by many brands, the system was introduced by Deuter decades ago and used in many of their packs.
-Several top brands use it in some of their packs as well, like in Osprey Exos 48 and in several other packs of this brands, and in Gregory’s packs like Zulu 40.
+Several top brands use it in some of their packs as well, like in Osprey Exos 48 and in several other packs of these brands, and in Gregory’s packs like Zulu 40.

 Though the whole back structure here reminds me a bit of the Osprey’s anti-gravity design.
 This impression I have because of the almost seamless construction that covers all the back side, the hip belt, and the shoulder straps.
 It is also very similar to the new redesigned Sirrus 50 pack by Osprey.
 But in the case of the Siro 50, this back material is quite different, it is not so transparent mesh like in the other mentioned packs.